Do I need a special licence to drive a vehicle which isn't a car?

 I want to be a driving instructor.
 What endorsements might I need?

 You’ll need an I endorsement for each class of driver licence you want to teach.

 If you haven’t passed the relevant practical full licence test in the last five years, you must take the test again before you can get the I endorsement to teach that licence class.

 You will also need to complete an approved instructors’ course.
-You can find one at your nearest NZTA agent, call the licensing department of the NZTA on 0800 822 422, or find one online.
+You can find one at your nearest NZ Transport Agency (NZTA) agent, call the licensing department of the NZTA on 0800 822 422, or find one online.

-Every applicant for an ‘I’ endorsement is subject to a ‘fit and proper person’ check.
+Every applicant for an ‘I’ endorsement must pass a ‘fit and proper person’ check.
 More information about applying for an I endorsement (including fees) is available on the NZTA factsheet, I endorsements: how to become a driving instructor.

 Back to top

 I want to be a tow truck driver.
 What endorsement do I need?